vsrivas/XAI-EEG-Analysis/README.md

 **Objective**

-To establish the usability of explainable AI (XAI) methods for Electroencephalogram (EEG) analysis
+To establish the usefulness of explainable AI (XAI) methods for Electroencephalogram (EEG) analysis
 <br>
 <br>